 3. Mount Maunganui Summit

-I have celebrated the morning of my 29th birthday on the top of this mountains and was greeted to the most incredible cloud inversion of that day, which completely covered the city below.
+I have celebrated the morning of my 29th birthday on the top of these mountains and was greeted by the most incredible cloud inversion of that day, which completely covered the city below.

 4. Cathedral Cove

 - Length: 5km

 Not only a great hike but also one of the best photography spots on the North Island of New Zealand.
 The Cathedral Cove walk starts from the car park 10 minutes outside the little town of Hahei on the Coromandel Peninsula.